sid-engel/Olympia/README.md

-<b>Olympia is a one page theme for Bootstrap created by, Sid Engel.</b>
+<b>Olympia is a one page "MC Server" theme for Bootstrap created by, Sid Engel.</b>

 <h2>Getting Started</h2>